Semesterisation and modularisation

 Depending on your course’s current structure, you’ll see varying levels of change.

 The most obvious changes will be to the start and end dates of the academic year, and the timings of vacations and breaks.
 Semester One will start earlier than our current Autumn Term, and the undergraduate summer vacation (and postgraduate summer teaching period) will start earlier too.
-Each Semester will include a short break, giving you time away from your studies to revise and relax.
+A vacation in each Semester gives you two or three weeks away from your studies to revise and relax.

 If your course offers option modules, you might see an expanded range to choose from, including those offered by other departments.
 You may also see changes to the number of choices available to you.
 You'll still be able to tailor your course with a range of modules allowing you to broaden your academic horizons and focus on specialist subjects.